2025-26 Edition

 Introduction to the techniques of statistical analysis in Social Ecology.
 Topics include probability, statistical inference, significance testing, univariate descriptive statistics, and multivariate analysis from an interdisciplinary perspective.

-Restriction: Environmental Science and Policy Majors have first consideration for enrollment.
-School of Social Ecology students have first consideration for enrollment.
+Restrictions: Environmental Science and Policy majors and School of Social Ecology students have the first consideration for enrollment.
 No credit for SOCECOL 13 if taken concurrently with or after PSYCH 10A, SOCIOL 10A, SOC SCI 10A, STATS 7, STATS 8, STATS 67, EDUC 15

 (Va)